-On being a trans woman in Scotland in 2021
+On being a trans woman in Scotland in the 2020s (2022 and counting)

 In the onslaught of negative visibility that is now par for the course for the modern trans woman in Scotland, I watch floating before me in my Twitter stream, the The Times' latest attack pieces on the highly respected Mridul Wadhwa (19 May 2021).
 I've met Mridul once and she was lovely, a figure of poise and quiet, thoughtful dignity.